Ahmose-Nebetta: Life

-Ahmose-Nebetta was likely a daughter of Seqenenre Tao.
+Ahmose-Nebetta (Jꜥḥms-NbtꜢ “Child of Iah (the Moon) - Lady of the Land”) was likely a daughter of Seqenenre Tao.
 She may have married her brother Ahmose I, but her sister Ahmose-Nefertari was the Great Royal Wife.

+Attestations

 Her titles include King's Daughter and King's Sister.
-She is named on a statue of a prince Ahmose in the Louvre (E 15682).
-Two daughters of Ahhotep I, both named Ahmose, are named and they are thought to represent Ahmose-Nefertari and Ahmose-Nebetta.
-A statue of a princess at the Louvre (N 496) identifies her as a king's daughter, as a king's sister and as the daughter of Queen Ahhotep I.
+Her main attestation is an early Eighteenth Dynasty statue of a princess at the Louvre (N 496) which identifies her as a king's daughter, as a king's sister and as the daughter of Queen Ahhotep I. On this statue their names are written within a cartouche.

+Louvre E 15682 (weak)

+A statue of a young seated man identified as Senior King's Son (sꜣ-nsw smsw) Ahmose, with the royal name of Seqenenre (nomen on the back and front left side), also mentions Great King's Daughter (sꜣt-nsw wrt) Ahmose.
+It may refer to Ahmose-Nebetta, but is missing the name-element Nebetta and has a different title.
+Her name is not in a cartouche.
+This statue names another princess named Ahmose, the other might represent Ahmose-Nefertari.

+Non-Contemporary Attestations

 Ahmose-Nebetta is depicted in the tomb of Inherkau (TT359) which dates to the 20th Dynasty as one of the "Lords of the West".
 She is shown in the top row behind Ahmose-Tumerisy and in front of Ahmose Sapair.